 Myth: Babies Can Sleep Through the Night if You Start Early

-Myth: Babies Should Sleep Through The Night or They Will Be Sleep Deprived.
+Myth: Babies Should Sleep Through The Night or They Will Be Sleep Deprived

 Nope.
 Small babies do not need many consecutive sleep cycles.
-A baby who “sleeps well” by our standards either organically over time or through parental conditioning, learn to not need help to get from one sleep cycle to another.
+A baby who “sleeps well” by our standards either organically over time or through parental conditioning, learned to not need help to get from one sleep cycle to another.
 But they still wake up between sleep cycles.
 Babies start out absolutely needing to wake and feed at night because babies have small tummies and a high suck need.
 They need to check in to make sure they are not alone in the world or too far from parents.
 To boot, prolactin (milk producing hormone) production is highest at night, so waking to feed at night is associated with adequate milk production.
 So in fact, one could say that new babies should not sleep through the night, at least when they are very tiny.

 Even if a baby wakes up every hour, they have likely completed plenty of sleep cycles.
 REM sleep is restorative for cognition, memory and cell regeneration and creation.
 Babies have more REM than we do so no matter what, if they complete an hour over and over again, they are likely getting restorative sleep.
 We are the ones who feel sleep deprived because our sleep cycles are different than the baby’s.
 Some of us have more of a challenge than others in trying to co-exist at night with baby’s normal sleep patterns.